imaginedelements/heather-turano-coaching/src/pages/blog/2018-07-10-when-you-wake-up-feeling-like-crap-do-these-5-things.md

 That last line bringing me to point number two.

-## 2. Listed the facts, why, how, what to do different.
+## 2. Listed the facts  (why and what to do different)

+After telling your feel that "you see it".
+You have to break down the **WAY.**

+> Why do i think i feel like crap?
+Well, because i didnt sleep well.
+>
+> Why didn't I sleep well?
+Because you ate right before bed, I drank too much champagne, I didn't do my wind down routine, etc etc.

+You get the point.

+And then ask yourself "what can i do different next time".

+> Tonight I will not eat after 9pm.
+I will not drink champagne and instead drink water to hydrate.
+I will keep my wind down schedule which means i will shut off all devices at 9.
+Watch a happy tv show or read some of my book. write a todo list for tomorrow and meditate for 10 minutes before I go to bed.

+Done and DONE!

-1. ## I remembered that this is just one morning
+## I remembered that this is just one morning

-2. Write about it (yep this blog post is like my journal entry, just a little more public)
+1. Write about it (yep this blog post is like my journal entry, just a little more public)
-3. I did some yoga
+2. I did some yoga